ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 It's combination of aws-cdk-lib
 - CodePipeline, CodeBuild, StepFunctions with lambda ( for managing S3, Cloudfront with aws-sdk )

-It enables to make *independent* CodePipeline for frontend and use **environment variables referencing other aws-cdk resources**.
+It enables to
+- make independent* CodePipeline for frontend
+- use environment variables referencing other aws-cdk resources

 ## CodePipeline Description